Croatia vs France Nations League quarter-final first leg preview: Where to watch, kick-off time, prediction, form guide

 Expert prediction

-Elvir Islamovic, match reporter: Croatia once saw France as unbeatable, following painful defeats like the one in the 2018 World Cup final, but Zlatko Dalić changed that narrative with a historic 1-0 win in Paris during 2022 Nations League qualifying.
+Elvir Islamovic, match reporter: Croatia once saw France as unbeatable, following painful defeats like the one in the 2018 World Cup final, but Zlatko Dalić changed that narrative with a historic 1-0 win in Paris during the Nations League in 2022.
 Now, he is aiming for another big result, after Croatia were runners-up in the last Nations League.
 Even without the injured Marcus Thuram, France boast a mighty forward line, but if Les Bleus are the logical favourites, a passionate crowd at Stadion Poljud could help to even up the odds.
 Expect a thriller.

 What the coaches say